LucianoCirino/MHWI-LedgeLBG/README.md

 ## SAFI'S AQUASHOT

-- Possessing the largest Pierce 3 magazine of 5; Even when factoring in its medium bounce speed, it stands likely as the king of Pierce LLBG.
+- Possessing the largest Pierce 3 magazine of 5; Even when factoring in its medium bounce speed, it stands as the likely king of Pierce ledge LBG.

 <table>
 <tr style="vertical-align:top;">